 The Value of Motion Design

 Well-thought-out motion graphics have the potential to fulfill multiple functions.
-Let’s take a look at a few common cases when the motions can be particularly helpful for your product.
+Let’s look at a few common cases when the motions can be particularly helpful for your product.
 We’ve also prepared a few examples of how app screens may look without and with animation.
 So, the main goals of motions design are:

 1. Inform and Guide